huggingface/transformers/docs/source/main_classes/deepspeed.rst

 | DS Optimizer | No           | Yes          |
 +--------------+--------------+--------------+

-If ``cpu_offload`` is enabled you must use both DeepSpeed scheduler and DeepSpeed optimizer.
+If ``offload_optimizer`` is enabled you must use both DeepSpeed scheduler and DeepSpeed optimizer.